 Guide to Residential Elevators

-Home elevators are available in many different types and styles.
 Buying an elevator for your home can be a straight forward process with the right planning and information.
-The following guide has useful information about the most common types of home elevators, including hydraulic, machine room-less, winding drum, shaftless and vacuum.
-This guide provides:
+Since home elevators are available in many different types and styles the best place to start is by learning about the various designs.
+The following guide has useful information about the most common types of elevators, including hydraulic, machine room-less, winding drum, shaftless and vacuum.
+This guide provides a general overview of:

 - What type to use for specific applications